skypjack/entt/docs/md/config.md

 In order to reduce memory consumption and increase performance, empty types are never stored by the ECS module of `EnTT`.<br/>
-Use thi svariable to treat these types like all others and therefore to create a dedicated storage for them.
+Use this variable to treat these types like all others and therefore to create a dedicated storage for them.

 ## ENTT_STANDARD_CPP